codewitch-honey-crisis/retro_clock/article.md

 ```
 ClASP is the reason the above is so minimal.
 All the real work is done by the content handlers which are generated as part of `/include/httpd_content.h`.

-Next we have the routine to actually initialize the httpd www server
+Next we have the routine to actually initialize the httpd www server:

 ```c
 static bool www_start(void) {